Dechrissen/hstk/README.md

 # hstk – Headline Snap Toolkit

 `hstk` provides a collection of tools for creating a database of fabricated news headlines ([Headline Snaps](./assets/WHAT.md)) and interfacing with the database.
-Some of its built-in tools for data analysis include language modeling and data visualization functions.
+Some of its built-in tools include language modeling, data analysis, data visualization tools.
 It can also synthesize new language data based on a trigram model.

 ## Table of Contents